Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 3 oz ginger ale

-Fill glass with ice.
-Pour whiskey over ice.
-Top with ginger ale.
-Squeeze lime wedge into drink, then drop it in.
-Simple, classic, and perfect for a rodeo party.
+Pour whiskey over ice, top with ginger ale, squeeze and drop in lime wedge.
+Simple, classic, perfect for a rodeo party.

 • 4 oz ginger ale